Earth's field NMR: Applications

 The advantages of the Earth's field instruments over conventional (high field strength) instruments include the portability of the equipment giving the ability to analyse substances on-site, and their lower cost.
 The much lower geomagnetic field strength, that would otherwise result in poor signal-to-noise ratios, is compensated by homogeneity of the Earth's field giving the ability to use much larger samples.
 Their relatively low cost and simplicity make them good educational tools.

-Although those commercial EFNMR spectrometers and MRI instruments aimed at universities etc. are necessarily sophisticated and are too costly for most hobbyists, internet search engines find data and designs for basic proton precession magnetometers which claim to be within the capability of reasonably competent electronic hobbyists or undergraduate students to build from readily available components costing no more than a few tens of US dollars.
+Although those commercial EFNMR spectrometers and MRI instruments aimed at universities are too costly for most hobbyists (one simple instrument is $9400 as of March 2025), internet search engines find data and designs for basic proton precession magnetometers which claim to be within the capability of reasonably competent electronic hobbyists or undergraduate students to build from readily available components costing no more than a few tens of US dollars.
+Two open source designs are available with PCB layouts and firmware for megaAVR microcontrollers, as well as a circuit layout and design in a peer reviewed journal.

+An optical earth field spectrometer has also been described.

 Mode of operation

-Free Induction Decay (FID) is the magnetic resonance due to Larmor precession that results from the stimulation of nuclei by means of either a pulsed dc magnetic field or a pulsed resonant frequency (rf) magnetic field, somewhat analogous respectively to the effects of plucking or bowing a stringed instrument.
+Free induction decay (FID) is the magnetic resonance due to Larmor precession that results from the stimulation of nuclei by means of either a pulsed dc magnetic field or a pulsed resonant frequency (rf) magnetic field, somewhat analogous respectively to the effects of plucking or bowing a stringed instrument.
 Whereas a pulsed rf field is usual in conventional (high field) NMR spectrometers, the pulsed dc polarising field method of stimulating FID is usual in EFNMR spectrometers and PPMs.

 EFNMR equipment typically incorporates several coils, for stimulating the samples and for sensing the resulting NMR signals.
 Signal levels are very low, and specialised electronic amplifiers are required to amplify the EFNMR signals to usable levels.
 The stronger the polarising magnetic field, the stronger the EFNMR signals and the better the signal-to-noise ratios.
 The main trade-offs are performance versus portability and cost.

 Since the FID resonant frequencies of NMR active nuclei are directly proportional to the magnetic field affecting those nuclei, we can use widely available NMR spectroscopy data to analyse suitable substances in the Earth's magnetic field.

 An important feature of EFNMR compared with high-field NMR is that some aspects of molecular structure can be observed more clearly at low fields and low frequencies, whereas other features observable at high fields may not be observable at low fields.
 This is because: